BenU/surgerydaymeds/README.md

 + Metformin: Hold for at least 24 hours before major surgery.
 + Insulin: Discontinue long-acting forms and convert patient to regiment of NPH and regular.
 Titrate day of surgery based on blood glucose level.
 + Blood thinners: Consult with surgeons and doctors who prescribed in the first place.
 These medications often have compelling indications but contribute to surgical bleeding.
 They may be discontinued or changed to a more short-acting for.
 + NSAID's: This medication is an NSAID or non-steroidal anti-inflamatory drug.
-They are taken for pain but can cause bleeding check with your doctors and surgeons.
+They are often taken for pain but can cause bleeding check with your doctors and surgeons.

 *Copyright 2015 Benjamin D. Unger*